-\ These applications shall be treated as pass-through accounts whereby the Applicant shall be liable for all costs of review.
-Additional review fees may be requested if the initial amount designated in the Fee Schedule does not cover the cost of application review.
-The Town shall return the balance of any unused application review fees when the application process is complete.
+^{} These applications shall be treated as pass-through accounts whereby the Applicant shall be liable for all costs of review.
+Additional review fees will be paid by the Applicant where the application requires review by an approved contractual town employee.